JoeyStanley/real/_posts/2019-02-07-vowel-overlap-in-r-advanced-topics.md

 In this section, I'll go into some more detail about how to make your functions less likely to crash.
 Some of the topics here get tedious and cover use some more advanced R skills.
 If you've been finding that your code breaks when you apply it to a bunch of speakers, this might help with these issues.

 I'll start with the `bhatt` function because it's a little more straightforward.
-Then we'll get into some slighly more confusing stuff with `pillai`.
+Then we'll get into some slightly more confusing stuff with `pillai`.

 ### Making `bhatt` more robust